Lecrapouille/gdcef/README.md

 #### Install Python3 packages

 Our `build.py` script is made in **Python3** to be usable for any operating systems (Linux, MacOS X, Windows).
 Please do not use Python 2.
-To make the installation possible, you will have to install the following python3 modules:
+Please install the needed Python packages with pip by typing the following line into a terminal:

 ```
-# python3 -m pip install scons packaging urllib3 progressbar
 python3 -m pip  install -r requirements.txt
 ```

-- `scons` is a Makefile made in Python and it is needed to compile Godot.
-- `urllib3` and `packaging` are needed to download and unarchive some tarballs.

 #### Install system packages